-Second Brain AI Apps: We Tested the Best 10
+Second Brain AI Apps: We Tested the Best 10 in 2026

-10 Best Second Brain AI Apps and Their Ideal Users [2025]
+10 Best Second Brain AI Apps and Their Ideal Users

 Everyone's talking about information overload these days

-We’re all buried under notes, tasks, articles - anything you can think of.
+We’re all buried under notes, tasks, articles, anything you can think of.
 It’s no wonder people are turning to the idea of a “second brain” to stay on top of it all.
 But what if I told you there’s a way to make that second brain even smarter?

-Thanks to AI, we’re moving from static note storage to intelligent knowledge assistants that summarize, synthesize, and even surface forgotten ideas when you need them most.
+We’re moving from static note storage to intelligent knowledge assistants that summarize, synthesize, and even surface forgotten ideas when you need them most.

 In this guide, you’ll discover

-- the best Second Brain AI apps,
+- The 10 best Second Brain AI apps in 2026

 I. What’s a Second Brain? 🤔

 The term “Second Brain” comes from Tiago Forte’s productivity framework Building a Second Brain.
-It’s a system designed to offload thoughts, notes, references, and ideas into an external system—so your real brain can focus on thinking and creating.
+It’s a system designed to offload thoughts, notes, references, and ideas into an external system - so your real brain can focus on thinking and creating.

 At its core, the Second Brain follows a four-step framework called CODE: